-Don’t take your home’s indoor air quality for granted.
-Research shows that 96 percent of homes have at least one type of indoor air quality issue.
-An indoor air quality (IAQ) monitor can help you stay on top of that by reporting on the levels of common pollutants and other air conditions inside your home in real time.
+Staying indoors will give you some protection from the smoke and other airborne pollutants outside, but don’t take your home’s indoor air quality for granted.
+Research shows that 96 percent of homes have at least one indoor air quality problem.
+An indoor air quality (IAQ) monitor will help you stay on top of that with real-time reporting on the levels of common pollutants and other air quality issues inside your home.

 The culprit could be anything from excessive dust to high humidity to emissions from household cleaners or building materials.
 Without an IAQ monitor, these things can go undetected, even in the face of allergy-like symptoms or more dramatic health effects that can result from indoor pollutants.
 If you want an appliance that can do something about your indoor air quality, check out our top picks in smart air purifiers.